A free email newsletter breaking down the issues that affect Kansans and Missourians the most.

 We’re always looking to expand our team and work with journalists from backgrounds and areas underrepresented in media.
 Click here to learn more.

-JOSH MERCHANT is the fall reporting intern at The Kansas City Beacon.
-After graduating from Seattle University, they attended Columbia Journalism School, earning a master’s degree in investigative journalism.
-They have contributed reporting to The Seattle Spectator, The South Seattle Emerald and THE CITY in New York.
-In their free time, they enjoy playing piano, watching stand-up and performing astrology readings.
+JOSH MERCHANT is The Kansas City Beacon’s local government reporter.
+After graduating from Seattle University, Josh attended Columbia Journalism School, earning a master’s degree in investigative journalism.
+Originally from Colorado, Josh has contributed reporting to The Seattle Spectator, The South Seattle Emerald and THE CITY in New York.
+They were a Fall 2021 intern at The Beacon.